kansalshubham75/Devgram/README.md

 # Devgram
-The aim of this project is to develop a social media platform targetted towards developers.
+The aim of this project is to develop a social media platform targeted towards developers.
 I have used Node.js for the backend and MongoDB as the database.The front-end is developed using React and Redux.

 ## Screenshots